Saran-nns/sorn/README.md

 mu_ip           | 0.1      | Target mean firing rate of excitatory neuron                               |
 sigma_ip        | 0.0      | Standard deviation of firing rate of excitatory neuron                     |

-Override the default hyperparameters using the `kwargs` as shown below,
+To override the default hyperparameters, use the `kwargs` as shown below,
 ```Python

 # To resume the simulation, load the state_dict from previous simulation;